peter-mghendi/Thanos/README.md

     // The Snappening
-    // This won't work if Thanos doesn't have a gauntlet or all the stones. thanos.Snap "C:/Windows" // LOL, don't actually do this.
+    // This won't work if Thanos doesn't have a gauntlet or all the stones. thanos.Snap "C:/Windows" |> ignore // LOL, don't actually do this.
 ```

 Alternatively, go straight to The Snappening: